iisael9/spotify-guess-game/README.md

         Develop a game screen after a playlist is selected.
         Present songs from the playlist and let users guess specific details (e.g., artist, song title).

-    Dark Mode Support
-        Implement a toggle for dark mode using TailwindCSS.

     Improved UI/UX
         Add animations and transitions for a more dynamic experience.
         Enhance visual feedback for interactions.